Plakaeze/Mitotic-event-detection-project-PCM/README.md

 # Version 1.0.0
 ## Introduction
 Welcome to the mitotic event detection project for the lens-free imaging image dataset.
-To request the dataset, please send an email to manorost.panason@kuleuven.be because the dataset is not yet publicly available.
 This project contains 2 main code files for the features extraction stored in the "Core" folder.
 Code for the extracted features inspection and classification test is also included in that folder.
 The dataset can be downloaded from the link https://osf.io/ysaq2/ by the step mentioned in the download instruction https://osf.io/vuj9w

 ## CORE function
 The code for POC is core.py and the code for features extraction is core_rerun.py which contains subprocesses: